Sir Keir Starmer found to have breached MPs’ code of conduct

 Sir Keir Starmer has been found to have breached the MPs’ code of conduct by failing to register on time eight interests, including gifts from football teams and the sale of a plot of land.

-An inquiry into the Labour leader was opened in June by the Parliamentary Standards Commissioner, relating to claims about late declaration of earnings and gifts, benefits or hospitality from UK sources.
+An inquiry into the Labour leader was opened in June by the Parliamentary Standards Commissioner Kathryn Stone, relating to claims about late declaration of earnings and gifts, benefits or hospitality from UK sources.

 Speaking at the time, Sir Keir said he was “absolutely confident” he had not broken the MPs’ code of conduct.